 Real median household income in the United

-released today by the U.S. Census Bureau.
-This is the second consecutive year
+to a report released today by the U.S. Census Bureau.
+This is the third annual

 Meanwhile, the nation’s official poverty

-statistically different from 2005.
 The number of people without health insurance coverage declined from 47 million

 Also released today were income, poverty and

-earnings data from the 2006 American Community Survey (ACS) for states and
+earnings data from the 2007 American Community Survey (ACS) for all states

 Current Population Survey